AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/airdrop-campaign.md

 **Step-by-Step Process:**

 1. **Access the Campaign Creation Page**:

 * Go to the Merkl App and navigate to the campaign creation section by selecting "Create Campaign" from the dashboard.

 <figure><img src="../../.gitbook/assets/create-campaign-screenshot.png" alt=""><figcaption></figcaption></figure>

 2. **Whitelist your Token**

 * After clicking on the _Create Campaign_, this will redirect you to the page below.
-But first we need to whitelist your token.
+But first we need to whitelist your token (if it hasn't been whitelisted yet).
 Fill up the following [form](https://tally.so/r/3y2bqx) - you can also access by clicking where the red square is (see screenshot) on the Merkl App.

 <figure><img src="../../.gitbook/assets/whitelist-token-screenshot.png" alt=""><figcaption></figcaption></figure>